yehiametwally55/Code-clone-detection-using-ZC3-LLM-model/README.md

 # SOEN-691
-You can find the ZC3 model in the ZC3-main folder all the datasets we used are available and preprocessed we added all the preprocessing programs we used to fix the data for the ZC3 model in the preprocessing folder
+You can find the ZC3 model in the ZC3-main folder.

+all the datasets we used are available and preprocessed.

+we added all the preprocessing programs we used to fix the data for the ZC3 model in the preprocessing folder.

-This is the command for training and evaluating the model we used
+This is the command for training and evaluating the model we used.

 Fine-tuning